mdn/browser-compat-data/schemas/compat-data-schema.md

 }
 ```

+Note: many data categories no longer allow for `version_added` to be set to `true` or `null`, as we are working to [improve the quality of the compatiblity data](https://github.com/mdn/browser-compat-data/issues/3555).

 #### `version_removed`

 Contains a string with the version number the sub-feature was removed in.
 It may also be `true`, meaning that it is unknown in which version support was removed.
+If the feature has not been removed from the browser, this property is omitted, rather than being set to `false`.

 Default values: